ValerasNarbutas/ValerasNarbutas.github.io/_posts/2023-03-22-Tip-of-the-day-handlebar-helper-usefull.md

 ```
 {% endraw %}

-- Example hot to use join helper:
+- Example how to use join helper:

 {% raw %}
 ```hbs